 Some will have changed over time, others will have grown stronger.

 You may find when they are being challenged by others, you’ll defend them.
-You’ll stick by them.
-Why?
-Because they are part of your identity, they are you.

 Sometimes, you’ll be swayed by the values held by others and amend your own, or refuse and deepen yours even further.